-During the winter asthma symptoms are usually more apparent.
-People with asthma have airways that are very sensitive.
+During the winter Asthma symptoms are usually more apparent.
+People with Asthma have airways that are very sensitive.
 Cold or damp air can enter the airways and trigger asthma symptoms and make them worsen such as wheezing, coughing.

-Take your asthma as prescribed and carry your reliever inhaler with you at all times.
+Take your asthma medication as prescribed and carry your reliever inhaler with you at all times.
 Your preventer inhaler helps to build up protecting in your airways overtime so your lungs become less sensitive to asthma triggers, like cold air.
 Your reliever inhaler should be used as soon as you notice any asthma symptoms such as coughing, wheezing, shortness of breath and tightness in your chest.

 Stay warm (wear warm clothing such as scarfs, gloves, heavy coats, jumpers etc. around your face and body area to keep your body warm.
 Cold air can trigger asthma symptoms, so wearing warm clothing and the right fabric helps to warm up the cold air before inhaling it.